scarista/scarista.github.io/content/about.md

 Any photos that have been used on this site were taken by me, unless otherwise attributed.
 Those that aren't mine will most likely have been downloaded from [Unsplash](https://unsplash.com/) where you can find millions of free high resolution images.

+The one exception to this is the cover image for this post.
+That image comes from a photo taken of Newton Street, Stornoway, Isle of Lewis in 1912.
+The original photo has hung in my parent's house or in The Bungalow (see above image) for many years.

 {{< figure src="/images/forest-round-200.png" alt="Me In A Forest" link="/about" >}}